rkdarst/midictl/README.md

 * PulseAudio mutes and volume changes. `Selector` is namedtuple which can select which pulse devices to operate on,

+## Utility functions

+These functions can be used to modify other functions:

+* `rate_limit`: A continuous event (such as turning a knob) won't be called more than every `rate` seconds.
+It makes sure to call with the final value.
+* `delay`: can be used to detect long presses and similar and distinguish them from short presses.
+Example: push button quickly to switch to scene A, press button long to switch to scene B.

 ## Configuration examples